Calculating Standard Deviation in C Programming

 The calculateSD() Function: A Key to Unlocking Standard Deviation

-At the heart of our program lies the calculateSD() function, designed to calculate the standard deviation of a population.
+The calculateSD() function is designed to calculate the standard deviation of a population.
 This function takes an array as input, computes the mean, and then uses it to calculate the standard deviation.

 A Step-by-Step Guide to Calculating Standard Deviation

-Let’s dive into the example program, which calculates the standard deviation of a 10-element array.
+Let’s dive into an example program, which calculates the standard deviation of a 10-element array.
 Here’s how it works:

 Important Note: Population vs. Sample Standard Deviation